 Once your car has gotten to 100,000 miles, there are probably some things that you should consider replacing, if you haven’t already done so.
 Long-life engine coolant will need to be replaced about this time.
 Some manufacturers suggest up to 120,000 miles for spark plug replacement.
 The timing belt should definitely have been replaced by now, and most technicians will recommend replacing the water pump, too, particularly if it’s driven by the timing belt.

 Service at 250K and Beyond

 Once you hit this mileage milestone, your car maintenance checklist has become pretty much old hat.
 You’re going to have to make repairs now and then, but with regular inspections by a certified mechanic, you’ll be able to fix problems as soon as they arise.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on your car maintenance checklist, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Foter

 Ben has been taking things apart since he was 5, and putting them back together again since he was 8.
 After dabbling in DIY repairs at home and on the farm, he found his calling in the CGCC Automobile Repair program.
 After he held his ASE CMAT for 10 years, Ben decided he needed a change.
 Now, he writes on automotive topics across the web and around the world, including new automotive technology, transportation legislation, emissions, fuel economy and auto repair.